xbmc/repo-scripts/service.tvh.manager/README.md

 Please send Comments and Bugreports to birger.jesch@gmail.com

 HINT: If your OS is OpenELEC/LibreELEC you have to turn off ‘Shutdown requires admin privileges’ as OpenELEC/LibreELEC doesn’t need sudo!
-This should be done automatically if your system name is set to default (LibreELEC or OpenELEC).
+This should be done automatically in most cases.